eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/vehicle_app_releases/_index.md

   The workflow bundles all relevant artifacts into one tagged set of files and makes it possible to push this information to the preferred OTA (over-the-air update) system of your choice or use the information for quality assurance and documentation.

-The following illustrates the different workflows, actions and artifacts that are automatically created for you.
+The drawing below illustrates the different workflows, actions and artifacts that are automatically created for you.
 Both workflows are intended as a sensible baseline and can be extended and adapted to your own project's needs.

 ![Project Overview](./publish_container.png)